Bois de Rose

 have apparently stopped permanently for those of us that only buy legal wood.
 We have bought more of this wood from

 old stocks that were imported into the USA many years ago, but we are now paying higher prices as the supply tightens.
 We don't sell wood from Madagascar that was harvested illegally, and we don't import any wood from Madagascar at all.
 Please be careful to buy only old stock such as ours because illegal logging is being promoted in Madagascar, mostly by Chinese traders---see the September 2010 National Geographic for a great story about this.
 A December 2011 "Dan Rather Reports" on HDNET stated that China has taken over 7000 cubic meters (a cubic meter is about 424 board feet) of this wood from Madagascar, mostly cut from National Parks through a corrupt government arrangement of kickbacks.
-Be careful not to buy this type of rosewood from a seller in China as you would be supporting the plunder of Madagascar.
+Be careful not to buy this type of rosewood from a seller in China as you might be supporting the plunder of Madagascar.
 In general all wood items from China should be suspect for environmental violations/abuses, same for some other Asian countries.

 These pieces have been gently air dried